The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 For instance, it’s a good idea to contact your mortgage lender or landlord to explain the situation and find out what they suggest.
 Whatever you do, don’t bury your head in the sand.

 It's also worth seeking expert help with your finances.
 Here at thinkmoney, we provide a personalised budgeting service, setting aside the money you need to cover the regular bills and commitments you've told us about, helping you make sure don’t miss any important payments.
-Find out more about the thinkmoney Personal Account here.
+Find out more about the thinkmoney Managed Current Account here.

 * Consumer Intelligence research carried out a survey of a representative sample of 2,202 UK adults from 31st July - 5th August 2013.